 How to make Rolled Cookie Cutter Shortbread cookies

 Shortbread dough is so versatile.
 If you want to cut shapes with cookie cutters, chill the dough in 2-3 discs wrapped in plastic wrap for 2 hours.
-Be sure to watch the video in this post for how I rolled and cut-out cookies.

-Using a rolling pin or your hands, roll or press dough to about ⅓ – ½ inch thick and press cookie cutters into the dough, transferring shapes with a spatula to a parchment-lined baking sheet.
+Using a rolling pin or your hands, roll or press dough to about ⅓ – ยฝ inch thick and press cookie cutters into the dough, transferring shapes with a spatula to a parchment-lined baking sheet.
 Like these fun Valentine’s Day Shortbread cookies below.

-Or shape into a rectangle about ¼ inch thick and cut it into finger sized rectangles, piercing with a fork for the traditional shortbread appearance. or cut into squares, then cut squares at a diagonal.
+Or shape into a rectangle about ¼ inch thick and cut it into finger-sized rectangles, piercing with a fork for the traditional shortbread appearance. or cut into squares, then cut squares at a diagonal.

 How to make chocolate-dipped shortbread cookies